San Juan College School of Health Sciences

 Commission on Accreditation for Respiratory Care (CoARC)

-The Respiratory Therapy Program will be housed at the Health Sciences Simulation Center (HSSC), a state-of-the-art simulated “hospital” in the new 13,900 sq. ft. building and the upcoming 14,900 sq. ft. phase 2 building at the Main Campus.
-The Simulation Center is equipped with ER, ICU, OR, 2 Skills Lab., Medical Laboratory and classrooms with advanced audio-visual technology.
-The Medical Laboratory offers training in clinical laboratory science such as hematology, chemistry, immunology, microbiology, immunohematology, clinical microscopy and blood gas studies.
-Surgical Technology, Medical Laboratory and Emergency Medical Services programs are also conducting classes in this building.
+The Respiratory Therapy Program is housed at the Health Sciences Simulation Center (HSSC), a state-of-the-art simulated “hospital” in the new 40,000 sq. ft. building.
+The Simulation Center is equipped with; ER, ICU, OR, 2 Skills Lab, Medical Technology Laboratory, and classrooms with advanced audio-visual technology.

-The Phase 2 building will also house the Physical Therapy programs, general science classes and a computer lab.
+A computer lab is provided for examinations, study with audio visual programs and for practice of certifications.
 The simulation laboratories are equipped with high fidelity human patient simulators or manikins from adults to newborn.
-The Respiratory Therapy Program will have an additional 2-bed simulation laboratory for newborn and skills development.
+The Respiratory Therapy Program has an additional 2-bed simulation laboratory for newborn and skills development.

 For more information, please call Paulette Stanley at (505) 566-3851.